Luzifer/hetzner-alpine-k8s/README.md

 # Luzifer / hetzner-alpine-k8s

-This repo contains my configuration for the [MathiasPius/alpine-on-hetzner](https://github.com/MathiasPius/alpine-on-hetzner) build tooling.
+This repo is derived from the [MathiasPius/alpine-on-hetzner](https://github.com/MathiasPius/alpine-on-hetzner) build tooling.

+It contains a modified version of the packer / ansible setup to create a snapshot containing a Kubernetes-ready setup.

 ## Usage